Rielk/STEM-Machine-Learning/README.md

 # STEM-Machine-Learning
-This is the git repository for the Uni Master's Project applying machine learnign to Scanning Transmission Electron Microscopy
+This is the git repository for the Uni Master's Project applying machine learning to Scanning Transmission Electron Microscopy